MAK20202021/EDA_Feature_ENG_Hypothesis/README.md

 ## Discussion
-After completing this exercise, I understand how we can do Exploratory Data Analysis and make the data ready for building the machine learning model.
+After completing this exercise, I understand how we can do Exploratory Data Analysis and make the data ready for building the machine learning model through feature engineering and hypothesis testing.